zethra/rush/README.md

 	- [x] Take in one char at a time
 	- [x] Buffer inputs
 	- [ ] Terminal Manipulation
+		- [x] Left and right cursor movement
+		- [x] Backspace
+- [ ] Finish Interpret
+	- [ ] Shell Logic
+		- [x] xor
+		- [x] and
+		- [ ] nand
+		- [ ] not
+		- [x] or
+	- [x] pipes
+	- [ ] Parallel Commands
+	- [x] Single Command Execution
+	- [ ] Execute Commands by logic, precedence, and order

+I'm also in the middle of refactoring a lot of the code and splitting it into smaller submodules and grouping functions better, so as to make rush more viable and make code easier to maintain.

 ###Planned but not implemented:
 - [ ] Better error handling using try!()